 Running eyes in barbed and plain wires

-Eyes in barbed wires are normally wrapped multiple times around the main wire.
+Eyes in barbed wires are usually wrapped multiple times around the main wire.
 Whereas plain wire was always just bent once around the main wire.
 The difference in fastening the running eye in barbed- and plain wires is because of the varied wire thicknesses.

 Setting up the snares